JannieI/canvas-workstation-V3/src/app/roadmap.md

 10.Consider highlight of selected row in Snapshots.
 If good, apply to all Grids.
 Better: consider a GRID-COMPONENT ...
 11.It should NEVER be allowed to edit the DB itself - there must be a UI function for changing things.
 And always by the users, with rights if necessary.
 12.It must be impossible to lock out all users - admin keeps access and at least one is kept.
 Also, if a W is locked and the owner on leave, someone must be able to unlock it.
+13.Accelator keys: accesskey="h".
+Make consistent approach for all, taking into account that browser has own set.
+Try to make it dynamic, ie use can define it!

 **Data**
 1. Define Canvas datatype = TS ones?